cathxrsis/cathxrsis.github.io/about.md

 This blog was hacked together from bits of old code using Jekyll.
 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)

+The fonts used in this blog are from Donald Knuth's Computer Modern family and can be found at [checkmyworking.com/cm-web-fonts](http://checkmyworking.com/cm-web-fonts/).